Skincare Ingredients Glossary A-Z

 When a blackhead or whitehead becomes extremely clogged, the skin swells and a pustule forms.
 They appear as white dot surrounded by inflamed red skin.

-Also known as vitamin A, retinol increases cell turnover and boosts collagen production.
-As a result, loose skin is plumped up so lines disappear, and pigmentation is lightened so skin appears brighter.
-Since it stimulates cell turnover in the lower layers of skin and prevents pore clogging, it’s also an effective anti-acne ingredient.
+Derived from vitamin A, retinoids increase cell turnover and boosts collagen production.
+As a result, loose skin is plumped up so lines disappear, and pigmentation is faded so skin appears brighter.
+Since they stimulate cell turnover in the lower layers of skin and prevents pore clogging, retinoids are also an effective anti-acne ingredient.
+‘Retinoid’ is an umbrella term used to describe vitamin A-derived ingredients, which includes retinol, retinoic acid, retinyl esters, and retinaldehyde.
+Retinol is the most well-known of these since it doesn’t need a prescription to access.

 Rich in ingredients like vitamin C, vitamin E, and fatty acids, this naturally occurring oil is known for its ability to heal and regenerate damaged skin.
 It helps to treat concerns like scarring and fine lines and is even suitable for oily and acne-prone skin.